Kotlin/kotlinx-datetime/README.md

 By default, there's only one time zone available in Kotlin/JS: the `SYSTEM` time zone with a fixed offset.

-If you want to use all time zones in Kotlin/JS platform, you need to add the following npm dependency:
+If you want to use all time zones in the Kotlin/JS platform, you need to add the following npm dependency:

 ```kotlin
 kotlin {